lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 line_dash_width
 ~~~~~~~~~~~~~~~

-Set the width of dashes in pixel.
+Set width of dashes in pixels.
 Note that dash works only on horizontal and vertical lines

 .. raw:: html